sleeplesseditor/Reverse-Words/README.md

 # Reverse Words Algorithm

-This is a simple example of the Reverse Words algorithm in JavaScript.
+These are two simple examples of the Reverse Words algorithm in JavaScript.